Observation of the Kibble-Zurek scaling law for defect formation in ion crystals

-For an inhomogeneous system, different regions reach the critical point at different moments and lead to time-dependent phase boundaries.
+For such an inhomogeneous system, different regions reach the critical point at different moments and lead to time-dependent phase boundaries.
 This gives rise to an adiabatic transition if the propagation speed of perturbations $v_\textrm{s}$ exceeds the propagation speed of the phase boundary $v_\textrm{p}$, thus allowing for the causal connection of different domains and preventing the formation of defects.
 Hence, defects may only be created in a region of the system where $v_\textrm{p} > v_\textrm{s}$.

 Laser-cooled Coulomb crystals in ion traps feature the possibility of tunable spatial inhomogeneities.
-In addition, this finite-sized mesoscopic system is accessible under highly-controlled experimental conditions, which permits the observation of the KZM without disturbances, initial defects \cite{Griffin_PRX} or impurities.
-Moreover, our setup features a set of parameters that can be tuned over a wide range, ideal for the study of non-equilibrium statistical mechanics.
+In addition, this finite-sized mesoscopic system is accessible under highly-controlled experimental conditions, which permits the observation of the KZM without initial defects \cite{Griffin_PRX} or impurities.
+Moreover, our setup features relevant control parameters that can be tuned over a wide range, ideal for the study of non-equilibrium statistical mechanics.